AstreaTSS/PYTHIA/README.md

 PYTHIA is a Discord bot meant to assist with various parts of running Danganronpa/Killing Game RPs.
 Currently, it assists with:
 - The process of creating and running investigations through an intuitive investigation system
 - A gacha system, allowing staff to make their own system with unique items and rules.
+- A messaging system, allowing for simple messaging between players.

 <p align="center">
   <i>For more information, please <a href="https://pythia.astrea.cc">check the official website.</a></i>